Most Common Causes of Bad Hires—And How to Avoid Them

 Limited Talent Pool

 Sometimes hiring teams limit their options without realizing it.
-Relying too heavily on local candidates, personal referrals, or overly narrow criteria can exclude exceptional people who bring different—but valuable—perspectives.
+Relying too heavily on local candidates, referrals, or narrow criteria can exclude exceptional people with valuable perspectives.

 Common filters like geography and credentials can unintentionally shrink the talent pool.
-If a role doesn’t require on‑site presence, why restrict it to commuting distance?
-Similarly, insisting on a specific degree or background may rule out self‑taught or career‑changing professionals who have exactly the skills you need.
+If a role doesn’t require on-site presence, why restrict it to commuting distance?
+Self-taught professionals or career changers may bring exactly the skills you need.

 Explore: Finding Trusted Talent in an Era of Fake Resumes